lawnjelly/godot-lportal/INSTRUCTIONS_SINGLEROOM.md

 9) This should be enough to get started, try running the game and see if everything is working.

 # Lighting
-There are some extra considerations for lighting, especially moving lights.
-Please see the main [INSTRUCTIONS.md](INSTRUCTIONS.md) for more detail.

 ### Omni and Spot Lights
 Omnis and Spot lights should be placed in the room.
-They can be dynamic.
+They can be dynamic, there is no need to register or update them in single room mode.

 ### Directional Lights
 Directional lights are not associated with a room, so should be added to the scene graph OUTSIDE the room.
 To tell LPortal to use them in culling you should call: